The new Climate Investment Fund became formally operative in May 2022, and Norfund has already put over 2 billion NOK to work.

-The new instructions to Norfund state that “The purpose of the Climate Investment Fund is to contribute to reducing or avoiding greenhouse gas emissions by investing in renewable energy in developing countries with large emissions from coal and other fossil fuel production”.
+The instructions to Norfund state that “The purpose of the Climate Investment Fund is to contribute to reducing or avoiding greenhouse gas emissions by investing in renewable energy in developing countries with large emissions from coal and other fossil fuel production”.

-As with Norfund’s usual operations, the goal is to help activate investments “that would otherwise not be made”.
+As with Norfund’s usual operations, the goal is to help activate investments that would otherwise not be made.

 Norfund will prioritize investments in the production and development of renewable energy, as well as areas closely tied to this, such as battery storage.

 Norfund will primarily invest in equity, with a 20-35% ownership interest, and the individual investments will be around 50-150 million dollars.
 The choice of investments will be governed by where Norfund has competence and can make the largest possible difference.
+We will prioritize 8 core countries: South Africa, India, Sri Lanka, Vietnam, the Philippines, Cambodia, Indonesia, and Bangladesh.

 Norfund will manage the Climate Investment Fund on behalf of the Ministry of Foreign Affairs.
 The investments under the Climate Investment Fund will be made under Norfund’s own name, but the fund’s investments and portfolio will be managed separately from Norfund’s other activities.